 - Everyday 8 a.m. to 6 p.m.

 The main boat ramp is a six-lane ramp located at the Marina at the east end of the marina parking lot.
-The two-lane Heron Cove Ramp, located just north of the group picnic area.
-When open the Heron Cove Ramp is used to launch small craft (i.e. Jet Skis).
+The two-lane Heron Cove Ramp is located just north of the group picnic area.
+When open, the Heron Cove Ramp is used to launch small craft (i.e. Jet Skis).
 The Main Ramp is used to launch larger craft.
 It is MANDATORY that all water craft be inspected before launch at either ramp.
 Inspections are performed at the Main Boat Ramp only.